lukaskubanek/OrderedDictionary/README.md

 For the explanation of the API of `OrderedDictionary` and examples on how to use this data structure, please refer to the [documentation comments](Sources/OrderedDictionary/OrderedDictionary.swift) or the [comprehensive test suite](Tests/OrderedDictionaryTests).

+## Changelog

+To view the changelog, refer to GitHub's [releases page](releases).
+If you're upgrading from version 3.x, you might want to check out the list of changes made in [version 4.0](releases/tag/v4.0.0).

 ## Credits

 OrderedDictionary was built by [@lukaskubanek](https://twitter.com/lukaskubanek), the founder and  developer of [Diagrams](https://diagrams.app), a native diagram editor for Mac.
-We use this data structure extensively to power Diagrams' data model.
+This data structure is being used extensively for powering Diagrams' data model.